All Episodes

 And they know this, by the way, which is why they're so interested in all these illegal immigrants as potential voters and felons as potential voters.

-According to the 2004 General Social Survey, which is in caps.
+Now get this, according to the 2004 General Social Survey, which is in caps.

 I never heard of it, but it's apparently something.

-If you picked 100 conservatives, the same way, unrelated, at random, you would find 208 children between them.
+If you picked 100 conservatives the same way, unrelated, at random, you would find 208 children between them.

 That is a fertility gap of 41%.